rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Stable: Sidecar containers

-Sidecar is a versatile pattern of deploying separate auxiliary container(s) to handle extra capabilities in areas such as networking, logging, and metrics gathering.
-In v1.33, Kubernetes sidecar support graduates to stable.
+The sidecar pattern involves deploying separate auxiliary container(s) to handle extra capabilities in areas such as networking, logging, and metrics gathering.
+Sidecar containers graduate to stable in v1.33.

 Kubernetes implements sidecars as a special class of init containers with `restartPolicy: Always`, ensuring that sidecars start before application containers, remain running throughout the pod's lifecycle, and terminate automatically after the main containers exit.